getlago/lago-docs/docs/guide/07_coupons.md

 4. Select the type of coupon (i.e. fixed amount or percentage);
 5. Define its value and frequency (i.e. will be applied once, over several periods or forever);
 6. Choose if the coupon can be applied several times to the same customer account or not;
-7. Choose whether or not to set an expiration date (i.e. date after which the coupon can no longer be redeemed); and
+7. Choose whether or not to set an expiration date (i.e. date after which the coupon can no longer be redeemed);
+8. Select the plan(s) to which the coupon applies (applies to all plans by default); and
-8. Click **"Add coupon"** to confirm.
+9. Click **"Add coupon"** to confirm.

 :::info
 The expiration date displayed in the app is based on the [organization's timezone](../../changelog/timezones).